 Certificates of Deposit

-PurePoint Financial offers certificates of deposit (CDs) with interest rates that are among the best in the nation.
-With CDs, you can earn higher interest rates than typical savings accounts if you allow your money to be held at the bank for a specific term.
-PurePoint offers higher rates for longer terms, but requires a minimum balance of $10,000.
+With CDs, you agree that your money will be held at the bank for a specific term.
+PurePoint's rates vary depending on the length of the term, and each CD requires a minimum balance of $10,000.
 All interest compounds daily and is paid monthly.

-PurePoint offers a Best Rate Commitment.
-This means that customers who fund a new CD within 10 days of completing an application will receive the best rate offered during that 10-day period.
+PurePoint also offers a Best Rate Commitment, promising that customers who fund a new CD within 10 days of completing an application will receive the best rate offered during that 10-day period.

 Here are the rates for PurePoint Financial CDs: